truecode112/nft-collection-factory-contract/README.md

 Contracts for the NFT Collection Factory dApp monorepo

-## 🔧 Setting up Local Development

 Required:

 - [Node v16](https://nodejs.org/download/release/latest-v16.x/)
 - [Yarn](https://classic.yarnpkg.com/en/docs/install/)
 - [Git](https://git-scm.com/downloads)

-Refer to `.env` for required keys.

 ```bash
 # install dependancies
 $ yarn
 $ yarn chain
 ```

-The chain is now running at `http://localhost:8545`!
-The contracts are deployed automatically.
-This network is reffered to as localhost.
-Open the source code and start editing!

-Make sure your Metamask chainId is 31337.
-It is 1337 by default.

 ## Testing

 ```bash
 $ yarn typechain
 $ yarn test
 ```

-The tests are run on the hardhat network.
-It is different from localhost.
-This code is not audited.
-It is not recommended to deploy to mainnet.

 ## Architecture / Main Layout